sparkney/danceguide/index.md

 * Much better error handling.
 * Much less hard to find bugs.
 * Easy to pick up front-end development for any Java developer.
+* Easier to become a full-stack web developer.
 * Ideally, the web development team only need one skill, Java.
 * One language means better communication between front-end and back end programmers.
 * Ideally, future proof, since applications code is not dependent on underlying technology.